rakesh-tiwari-alersal/Universal-Market-Cycles/README.md

    - `pip install pandas numpy scipy statsmodels PyWavelets`

 ### 2. Data Requirements
-   - The scripts expect historical daily price data (CSV files with Date and close columns) for each instrument listed in the instrument_data/ files.
+   - The scripts expect historical daily price data (CSV files with Date and close columns) for each instrument listed in the instrument_data_*.csv files.
    - Data files should be placed in a historical_data/ directory in the root of the repository.
    - Data can be sourced from providers like Yahoo!Finance or Bloomberg, our data was sourced from Yahoo!Finance.